helenolicurgo/gitandgithub-learning/README.md

 Let's get in to the Git and GitHub to brush of my skills in collaboration!

-- :exclamation: You need to understand Git as a tree with trunk and branchs.
+- :cactus: You need to understand Git as a tree with trunk and branchs.
+- :evergreen_tree: The trunk is the main path of the application under development
+- :palm_tree: The branches are the paths of development that each team and/or developer is following and making changes
+- :deciduous_tree: After some time in development (after verification and testing) we can merge the branchs back together in the trunk.
+- :cactus: And come back to "branching" again as development cicle request until the next merge...
-- :exclamation: The
+-

 :construction_worker: ToDo List: :running: